romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A software development team is looking to understand how CodeQL, as part of their GitHub Advanced Security setup, contributes to identifying security vulnerabilities.
+Q: A software development team is looking to understand how CodeQL, as part of their GitHub Advanced Security setup, contributes to identifying security vulnerabilities.
 What is the primary function of CodeQL in this context?
 <details><summary>Show the answer</summary><p>

 - **CodeQL scans repositories to identify security vulnerabilities and coding errors through semantic code analysis**